 Creating killer products, one step at a time

-Killer Trails is run by Tom Kelly (Chief Everything Officer) and a band of designers and writers committed to bringing interesting locations to life.
+Killer Trails is run by Tom Kelly (Chief Everything Officer) and a bunch of designers and writers committed to bringing interesting locations to life.
 From our base camp in Leicester, we venture out across the country to reccy all the locations featured in our trails.

 The recipe for a thrilling day out